 When companies are struck off the register it is either for failure to file Confirmation Statements and/or the accounts or the directors of the company have submitted the appropriate form to Companies House to have the company struck off.
+There are occasions where the directors may benefit from a Company Restoration.

 In the case where Companies House have struck off a company for non filing there are occasions where the directors still want to trade the company.
 This can be for a variety of reasons and the procedure for restoring to trade again is known as an Administrative Restoration.